Start Date

 • work on real-world projects with industry professionals

-• learn in state-of-the-art television and radio studios that boast industry-standard equipment including motion capture technology and 8K studio cameras
+• study in cutting-edge TV and radio studios with top-tier technology such as motion capture and 8K cameras

-• use the latest industry-standard software, hardware and technology
+• master the latest industry-standard software, hardware, and technology

 Real-world connections

 This degree is hands-on and practical.
 It includes industry-based courses so you can build vital relationships that may be beneficial after graduation.
-In one of our most popular industry placements, selected students spend their entire final year studying with VFX studio, Rising Sun Pictures.
-They get practical training in the core skills of entry-level visual effects artists, and build their industry networks.
-You could also develop your networks by taking part in an internship, student exchange, or industry placement.
+You could also develop your networks by taking part in an internship or student exchange.

 We also host regular University-wide employee masterclasses, employment expos, and alumni events in Australia and overseas.